 - Black pepper to taste

-- In a large pot or Dutch oven heat the olive oil.
-Add the garlic, onion, celery and carrot and sauté for 5-6 minutes or until the onion becomes fragrant and translucent.
+- In a large pot or Dutch oven heat about 1/2 cup of the chicken broth over medium heat.
+Sauté the celery and carrot for about 5 or 6 minutes or until they are soft and fragrant.

 - Allow the soup to cool completely before storing in a covered container in the refrigerator.
 To reheat the soup, add a bit more water or broth and adjust the salt and pepper if needed.